amiel-iliesi/member-access/0/README.md

 It looks like it it's taking different forms of fractions (like a negative over a negative), and converting them into the more common forms.
-That makes sense, considering the category that this function was in, in the header file!
+That makes sense, considering the category that this function was in—in the header file!

 Lets have an overview of how we got here, all the way through the function calls:
 ```